 Christmas trees are set up in community partners’ reception areas and inside stores, where each senior’s gift request is written on a Santa to a Senior MTL gift tag.
 Requested gifts include small items such as slippers, stuffed animals, chocolates, cozy blankets, books, and puzzles.
 Holiday shoppers and people frequenting the businesses can pick up a tag (or more), purchase the item(s) on the tag, and return the unwrapped gifts and tag to any tree location.

 The Santa to a Senior MTL campaign starts November 12 and gifts and tags need to be returned to the trees by December 3.

 Here’s how to get involved:

 - Visit a participating Santa to a Senior MTL location.

 - Remove the gift tag with the senior’s first name and gift request from a tree.

 - Purchase the requested gift listed on the tag.

 - Return the unwrapped gift and gift tag to any participating location and place it by the tree.

 In addition to individuals and families purchasing gifts for seniors; school classes, scouting groups, daycares, and companies can also become involved.
-“If people feel that they would like to help even more, they can provide an (empty) gift box,” said Edwards.
+This year, the Montreal Canadiens wives have already stepped up and fulfilled a large request for bath towels.
+“If people feel that they would like to help even more, they can provide an (empty) gift box,” Edwards said.
 “Not gift bags, as they’re really hard to stack and transport.”
 Individuals or companies can also offer monetary donations that Edwards will put towards purchasing gifts and supplies.